Many people describe popups as annoying, irritating, and counterproductive. That is true in some cases. But they work!

-For some people, no matter what you do popups will always be annoying, irritating and counterproductive.
-Those kind of people, there is nothing that you can do about them.
+For some people, no matter what you do, popups will always be annoying, irritating, and counterproductive.
+There is nothing you can do about those kinds of people.
 However, there are ways that you can make popups less annoying and achieve your goal.

-In this post, I will try to explain to you ways you can implement a different kind of popup called “exit intent” popups with fewer negative feedbacks.
+In this post, I will explain how you can implement a different kind of popup called “exit intent” popups with less negative feedback.

 What is an Exit-Intent Popup?

-Popups are boxes or messages that appears over the traditional content on a web page.
+Popups are boxes or messages that appear over the traditional content on a web page.

 For instance, you could visit a website and see a popup similar to the one below.

 Do you see that “X” in the top right-hand corner?
 That’s your first clue that it’s a popup.
 If you’re not interested in having a free MailOptin plugin, you can click the “X” and restore the page to its normal appearance.

 These popups generally appear as soon as you arrive at a site — or on a time delay.
 As a result, they are often restricted to first-time visitors or people who have not visited in a long time.